ring-lang/ring/extensions/microcontroller/ringpico/README.md

 In this folder we have the RingPico extension for using Ring on Raspberry Pi Pico

+This is a project folder that contains (Ring Compiler/VM, RingPico extension and Ring program)

 Install
 =======

+* Install Ring 1.21 (Required to compile the Ring program in the Building step)

 * Install Pico-SDK from: https://github.com/raspberrypi/pico-setup-windows